 The thyroid gland which is located at the front of the neck near the clavicles is responsible for the rate of all metabolic and chemical processes in our body, in every cell, tissue and organ.
 Thyroid gland disorders consequently have a profound effect upon the human body.
 When the thyroid gland produces too much thyroid hormone (overactive), the condition is called hyperthyroidism.
 When the thyroid gland produces too little thyroid hormone (underactive), the condition is called hypothyroidism.
 Thyroid problems can occur at any age; infants can even be born with a thyroid problem!

-Kathleen Moltz, MD, a pediatric endocrinologist at DMC Children’s Hospital of Michigan and a member of the American Association of Clinical Endocrinologists, the American Diabetes Association and the Pediatric Endocrine Society says parents should look for the following symptoms that may indicate problems with their child’s thyroid.
+According to the American Diabetes Association and the Pediatric Endocrine Society, parents should look for the following symptoms that may indicate problems with their child’s thyroid.

 Signs of hyperthyroidism can include: